 There are two ways of making these pancakes, with or without yeast.

-I can tell you that there isn’t much taste difference between the ones made with yeast to the the ones that are made without
+There isn’t much taste difference between the ones made with yeast to the the ones that are made without

 Dutch mini pancakes